-Formative Evaluation: Internal assessment shall be 25 marks using any two or more of the given methods: tests, open book examination, assignments, term paper, etc. The Mid-semester test shall be descriptive type of 25 marks including short answer and essay type.
-The number of questions and distribution of marks shall be decided by the teachers.
+Formative Evaluation: Internal assessment shall be 25 marks using any two or more of the given methods: tests, assignments, term paper, presentations etc. The Mid-semester test (MST) shall be descriptive type of 25 marks including short answer and essay type except for some courses as given in the table below.
+Each answer shall carry maximum weightage of five marks in MST.
+The teachers shall have the flexibility to decide on the number of questions and distribution of marks following above guidelines.

+Summative Evaluation:

-Summative Evaluation: The End semester examination (50 marks) with 70% descriptive type and 30% objective type shall be conducted at the end of the semester.
-The objective type shall include one-word/sentence answers, fill-in the blanks, MCQs', and matching.
+The End semester examination (ESE) shall be 50 marks with upto 100% descriptive type and up to 30% objective type shall be conducted at the end of the semester.
+The objective type shall include a few words (very short) answers, fill-in the blanks, MCQs', and matching.
+Each answer shall carry weightage of upto two marks depending on the level of difficulty.
 The descriptive type shall include short answer and essay type questions.
-The number of questions and distribution of marks shall be decided by the teachers.
+Each answer shall carry maximum weightage of ten marks in ESE.
+The teachers shall have the flexibility to decide on the number of questions and distribution of marks following above guidelines.
 Questions for exams and tests shall be designed to assess course learning outcomes along with focus on knowledge, understanding, application, analysis, synthesis, and evaluation.

-The evaluation for IDC, VAC and entrepreneurship, innovation and skill development courses shall include MST (50 marks) and ESE (50 marks).
-The pattern of examination for both MST and ESE shall be same as ESE described above for other courses.
+The evaluation for IDC and VAC and skill development courses (≤ 2 Credits) shall include MST (50 marks) and ESE (50 marks).

-Evaluation of dissertation proposal in the third semester shall include 50% weightage by supervisor and 50% by HoD and senior-most faculty of the department.
-The evaluation of dissertation in the fourth semester shall include 50% weightage for continuous evaluation by the supervisor for regularity in work, mid-term evaluation, report of dissertation, presentation, and final viva-voce; 50% weightage based on average assessment scores by an external expert, HoD and senior-most faculty of the department.
-Distribution of marks is based on report of dissertation (30%), presentation (10%), and final viva-voce (10%).
+Evaluation of dissertation proposal and presentation in the third semester shall include 50% weightage by supervisor and 50% by HoD and senior-most faculty of the department.
+The evaluation of dissertation in the fourth semester shall include 50 marks for continuous evaluation by the supervisor for regularity in work, mid-term evaluation, report of dissertation, presentation, and final vivavoce; 50 marks (50% weightage) by an external expert shall be based on report of dissertation (25 marks), presentation (10 marks), novelty/originality (5 marks) and final viva-voce (10 marks).
 The external expert may attend final viva-voce through offline or online mode.